aask1357/fastenhancer/README.md

   </tbody>
 </table>
 <p><sup>a</sup> Evaluated using the official checkpoint.
 It should be noted that this model was trained for both noise suppression and de-reverberation, whereas FastEnhancers were trained only for noise suppression.
 If GTCRN is trained for noise suppression only, its performance may be higher.<br>
+<sup>b</sup> Re-implemented and trained following the experimental setup of FastEnhancer (same loss function, same optimizer, etc. Only differences are the model architectures).</p>